daleobrien/workbook/README.md

 Print a simple data structure to a ASCII table, or to a Excel Spreedsheet

-To print an ascii tables out,
+To print an ascii table out,

 ```python